A Sojourner: An Ancestral Trait

 In 1991 he took off once again - this time to take a Clinical Pastoral Education supervisor position at the Medical College of Virginia Hospitals (VCU Hospitals).
 He also took up church start ministry with the United Church of Christ for the Filipino American community in Richmond, Virginia.
 Then after 19 years of ministry in the U.S., he decided to return to Silliman to develop a Clinical Pastoral Education program, which is a movement that continues to expand in the Philippines to this day.

 Shallow Faith Versus Deep Faith

-As a natural homebody, I continued to puzzle over why in Lucio transplanted multiple times in his life and seems to be unintimidated by new frontiers and new opportunities.
+As a natural homebody, I continued to puzzle over Lucio transplanting multiple times in his life and seemingly unintimidated by new frontiers and new opportunities.
 He seems to travel through new cultural terrains with a genuine sense of joy and adventure.

 Then I am reminded of the story Lucio shared about his dad, the young Francisco, who had to paddle out to the deep waters so that the giant waves would not crush their family’s bangka on the beach.
 Going out into the sea is deep faith.